-On Tuesday, May 13, 2008 I debated a Mr. Roger Perkins on "Is water baptism necessary for salvation?".
+On Tuesday, May 13, 2008, I debated a Mr. Roger Perkins on "Is water baptism necessary for salvation?"
 Mr. Perkins is a oneness believer and an ex-pastor in the oneness movement.
 Mr. Perkins holds the position that water baptism is necessary for salvation.
-I deny that assertion and maintain that justification is by grace alone, through faith alone, in Christ alone.
+I deny that assertion and maintain that justification is by grace alone and through faith alone and in Christ alone.

 Has Mr. Perkins proved that water baptism is an absolute necessity?
 No. He can certainly cite examples of people being baptized after they believe, but citing examples does not prove that water baptism is necessary in order to be saved.